Global optimization for the portfolio selection model with high-order moments: Global portfolio optimization

 with probability one.
 This result is implied from the Law of Large Numbers \cite{rossbook}.
 Then we can approximate (\ref{eq:eliPolyPS}) by the following optimization

 The above approximation is usually given from classic SAA methods.
 It is a deterministic polynomial optimization, which can be solved globally by Moment-SOS relaxations, see in Subsection~\ref{sc:PO}.
 It has good statistical properties.
-By \cite[Theorem 5.2]{Shapiro2021} and \cite[Theorem 5.3]{Shapiro2021}, we have the following convergent result. \begin{theorem} Suppose $\theta, \theta_N$ are the optimal values, and $T, T_N$ are the nonempty optimizer sets of (\ref{eq:eliPolyPS}) and (\ref{eq:SAApoly}) respectively.
-Assume $\xi$ has a compact support $\Omega\subseteq \mathbb{R}^n$, and $\{\xi^{(i)}\}_{i=1}^N$ are independent identically distributed samples of $\xi$.
-Then $\theta_N\rightarrow \theta $ and $ \mathbb{D}(T, T_N)\rightarrow 0$ with probability one, as $N\rightarrow\infty$. \end{theorem} \begin{proof} Let $\Delta$ denote the feasible set of (\ref{eq:eliPolyPS}) and (\ref{eq:SAApoly}).
-It is clear that $\Delta$ is closed compact.
+By \cite[Theorem~5.2]{ShaDenRu21book} and \cite[Theorem~5.3]{ShaDenRu21book}, we have the following convergent result. \begin{theorem} Suppose $\theta, \theta_N$ are the optimal values, and $T, T_N$ are the nonempty optimizer sets of (\ref{eq:eliPolyPS}) and (\ref{eq:SAApoly}) respectively.
+Assume the distribution of $\xi$ has a compact support $\Omega\subseteq \mathbb{R}^n$, and $\{\xi^{(i)}\}_{i=1}^N$ are independent identically distributed samples of $\xi$.
+Then $\theta_N\rightarrow \theta $ and the distance $\mathbb{D}(T, T_N)\rightarrow 0$ with probability one, as $N\rightarrow\infty$. \end{theorem} \begin{proof} Let $\Delta$ denote the feasible set of (\ref{eq:eliPolyPS}) and (\ref{eq:SAApoly}).
+Clearly, $\Delta$ is compact.
 The $f_0(\bar{x})$ and each $f_N(\bar{x})$ are polynomials in $\bar{x}$, which are continuous in $\Delta$.
-So both (\ref{eq:eliPolyPS}) and (\ref{eq:SAApoly}) are solvable with global minimizers and $T,T_N\subseteq \Delta$.
-Assume $\xi$ is supported in a compact set $\Omega$.
-For every $\bar{x}\in \Delta$, $F(\bar{x},\xi)$ as a polynomial in $\xi$, is continuous and integrable over $\Omega$.
-Therefore, the assumptions of \cite[Theorem 5.2]{Shapiro2021} and \cite[Theorem 5.3]{Shapiro2021} are all satisfied.
-The conclusions can be directly implied by these two theorems. \end{proof}
+So both (\ref{eq:eliPolyPS}) and (\ref{eq:SAApoly}) are solvable with nonempty optimizer sets $T,T_N\subseteq \Delta$.
+Assume the distribution of $\xi$ is supported in a compact set $\Omega$.
+For every fixed $u\in \Delta$, the function $F(u,1-\bar{e}^{\top}u,\xi)$ as a polynomial in $\xi$, is continuous and integrable over $\Omega$.
+Therefore, the assumptions of \cite[Theorem 5.2]{ShaDenRu21book} and \cite[Theorem 5.3]{ShaDenRu21book} are all satisfied.
+The conclusions can be directly implied by these two theorems. \end{proof} The conclusions of Theorem~\ref{theo:SAA} depend on the compactness of the feasible set.
+Suppose short selling is allowed, the PPO is equivalent to an unconstrained optimization, see as in (\ref{eq:eliPSuc}).
+In this case, it can be hard to ensure the global optimizer set of the SAA model is close to that of the original PPO.
+Indeed, it is not necessary to solve each SAA model very accurately, even for cases that short selling is not allowed.
+Because the performance of SAA model depends on the sampling quality and quantity, and to extract the global minimizer of (\ref{eq:SAApoly}) may require a high relaxation order.
+One can imagine that the computational expenses becomes very high if we need to solve the SAA model (\ref{eq:SAApoly}) every time when a new sample is generated.
+On the other hand, investors are interested in the best investing proportions, equivalently, the optimizer sets of PPO reformulations (\ref{eq:eliPolyPS})-(\ref{eq:eliPSuc}).
+So our goal is to get convincing approximations of global optimizers of PPO problems in an efficient way.